-to what's left of the old town: the very active St. John's Catholic Church, parish hall and priest's home.
+community Engelberg was founded by Catholic immigrants, mostly from Germany, who settled there in the 1880's.
+It's a scenic 20-minute (each way) drive through the hills to what's left of the old town: the very active St. John's Catholic Church, parish hall and priest's home.
 The rest of the community pretty much melted away after the automobile replaced the horse and wagon, making a trip into Pocahontas for supplies quick and easy.

-Dalton Mennonite Community: Scenic 30-minute Drive From Pocahontas The Arkansas state legislature has designated State Highway 90 from Pocahontas to Ravenden a State Scenic Highway.
-For a scenic 30 minute (one way) drive through the bills on this 30-minute (one way) drive through the hills on this Scenic Highway, visit the little town of Dalton, in northern Randolph County.
-Dalton is located on the beautiful, clear and clean Eleven Point River, the best canoeing river in the county.
+Dalton Mennonite Community: Scenic 30-minute Drive From Pocahontas

+The Arkansas state legislature has designated State Highway 90 from Pocahontas to Ravenden a State Scenic Highway.
+For a scenic 30-minute (each way) drive through the hills on this Scenic Highway, visit the little town of Dalton, in northern Randolph County.
+Dalton is located on the beautiful, clear and clean

+Eleven Point River, the best canoeing river in the county.
 The best thing to do at Dalton is to visit the Dalton Country Store, run by an Amish Mennonite family.
 In addition to a great selection of Amish-made foods (jellies, pickles, and lots more), they make wonderful sandwiches to order, using your choice of a large variety of meats and cheeses, served on bread they just baked on-site.
 The store is open 8 a.m.-6 p.m.
 Tuesday-Friday, 8-5 on Saturday.

-Five Rivers Rumble Motorcycle & Car Tour In a half-day car or motorcycle ride, you can cross all five of Randolph County's rivers, and see some of our finest scenery.
+Five Rivers Rumble Motorcycle & Car Tour

+In a half-day car or motorcycle ride, you can cross all five of Randolph County's rivers, and see some of our finest scenery.
 The Five Rivers Rumble is a planned route that starts and ends in Pocahontas, but since it's a loop you can start it and end it anywhere you want.
-To see full information, with turn-by-turn directions, refueling points, restaurants and points of interest along the way, visit: www.arkansasguesthouse.com/the-five-ri vers-rumble/
+To see full information, with turn-by-turn directions, refueling points, restaurants and points of interest along the way, visit:

+www.arkansasguesthouse.com/the-fi ve-rivers-rumble/